iluwatar/java-design-patterns/thread-pool/README.md

 ## Intent

 It is often the case that tasks to be executed are short-lived and the number of tasks is large.
 Creating a new thread for each task would make the system spend more time creating and destroying the threads than executing the actual tasks.
 Thread Pool solves this problem by reusing existing threads and eliminating the latency of creating new threads.

 ## Explanation

-Real world example
+Real-world example

 > We have a large number of relatively short tasks at hand.
 We need to peel huge amounts of potatoes
-> and serve mighty amount of coffee cups.
+> and serve a mighty amount of coffee cups.
 Creating a new thread for each task would be a waste so we
 > establish a thread pool.

 In plain words